funkelab/contraband/README.md

 Segmentation heads:
 * `SimpleSegHead` this is just a simple MLP on top of the base encoder
-* `SparseSegHead` This set head is to train on sparse amounts of GT by using torch linear layers.
+* `SparseSegHead` This seg head is to train on sparse amounts of GT by using torch linear layers.
 It takes in embeddings and points and gives its predictions only on those points.
 Alternatively, you can give it a list of embeddings and it will give predictions directly on those.
 Can transform it's weights to convolutional layers during evaluation.

 Pipelines:
 All pipelines should work with 2D and 3D data.